Skeletal muscle: Exercise-induced regulation of genes in muscles

-Regulation of transcription in mammals.
-An active enhancer regulatory region is enabled to interact with the promoter region of its target gene by formation of a chromosome loop.
-This can allow initiation of messenger RNA (mRNA) synthesis by RNA polymerase II (RNAP II) bound to the promoter at the transcription start site of the gene.
-The loop is stabilized by one architectural protein anchored to the enhancer and one anchored to the promoter, and these proteins are joined together to form a dimer (red zigzags).
-Specific regulatory transcription factors bind to DNA sequence motifs on the enhancer.
-General transcription factors bind to the promoter.
-When a transcription factor is activated by a signal (here indicated as phosphorylation shown by a small red star on a transcription factor on the enhancer), the enhancer is activated and can now activate its target promoter.
-The active enhancer is transcribed on each strand of DNA in opposite directions by bound RNAP IIs.
-Mediator (a complex consisting of about 26 proteins in an interacting structure) communicates regulatory signals from the enhancer DNA-bound transcription factors to the promoter.

 Gene expression in muscle is largely regulated, as in tissues generally, by regulatory DNA sequences, especially enhancers.
 Enhancers are non-coding sequences in the genome that activate the expression of distant target genes, by looping around and interacting with the promoters of their target genes (see Figure "Regulation of transcription in mammals").
 As reported by Williams et al., the average distance in the loop between the connected enhancers and promoters of genes is 239,000 nucleotide bases.

 Exercise-induced alteration to gene expression by DNA methylation or demethylation

 Endurance muscle training alters muscle gene expression by epigenetic DNA methylation or de-methylation of CpG sites within enhancers.

 In a study by Lindholm et al., twenty-three individuals who were about 27 years old and sedentary volunteered to have endurance training on only one leg during 3 months.
 The other leg was used as an untrained control leg.
-The training consisted of one-legged knee extension training for 3 month (45 min, 4 sessions per week).
+The training consisted of one-legged knee extension training for 3 months (45 min, 4 sessions per week).
 Skeletal muscle biopsies from the vastus lateralis (a thigh muscle) were taken both before training began and 24 hours after the last training session from each of the legs.
 The endurance-trained leg, compared to the untrained leg, had significant DNA methylation changes at 4,919 sites across the genome.
 The sites of altered DNA methylation were predominantly in enhancers.
 Transcriptional analysis, using RNA sequencing, identified 4,076 differentially expressed genes.

 The transcriptionally upregulated genes were associated with enhancers that had a significant decrease in DNA methylation, while transcriptionally downregulated genes were associated with enhancers that had increased DNA methylation.
 Increased methylation was mainly associated with genes involved in structural remodeling of the muscle and glucose metabolism.
 Enhancers with decreased methylation were associated with genes functioning in inflammatory or immunological processes and in transcriptional regulation.